 He sailed the family Hallberg Rassy 31 for a number of years, but is now the proud owner of a Sadler 29, kept on the Lymington river, from where he and his wife Georgie cruise both sides of the English Channel with their son.

 After stints in the Royal Navy and in public relations in the City, Theo combined the best of both worlds and began writing for Yachting Monthly as a freelance contributor.
 He joined the team in 2014 and has been editing the magazine since 2017.

 With a journalism career spanning more than 20 years, Katy Stickland has worked for local newspapers, the BBC, regional Caribbean publications and Tobago News – the island’s only newspaper.

 She ran a marine services company in Tobago with her husband John, living aboard their S&S 34 in Store Bay, before returning to the UK.
 She previously wrote for the Yachting and Boating World website and Practical Boat Owner magazine.
 She has also contributed to the Superyacht Services Guide and A Cruising Guide to Trinidad and Tobago.

 Katy is also a PADI Master Scuba Diver Trainer.

 Sarah Williams – Sub Editor

 Chris’s boating career began in his teens, when he worked on the River Wey as a narrowboat instructor.
-After leaving university, he worked on several magazines before joining Motor Boats Monthly in 2014 as News Editor – a title he also held at Motor Boat & Yachting and Boat International, before being appointed as Group Digital Editor of TI Media’s marine titles in March 2019.
+After leaving university, he worked on several magazines before joining Motor Boats Monthly in 2014 as News Editor – a title he also held at Motor Boat & Yachting and Boat International, before being appointed as Group Digital Editor of Future’s marine titles in March 2019.